mflova/lazy-type-hint/README.md

 ```
 ### Documenting type hints

-You can specific a reserved keyword within your dictionaries that will be used to hold
+Define a reserved keyword within your dictionaries to hold documentation.
+This is a common
-documentation.
-This is a common practice for file formats such as JSON where comments must
-be stored this way.
+practice for file formats such as JSON where comments must be stored in this way.

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies